-PHYSICAL EDUCATION 1116-2116 - Water Skiing I and II (1-2) Credit: 1.
+PHYSICAL EDUCATION 1116-2116 - Water Skiing I and II

 Prerequisite: Must be able to pass a swimming test.
-Courses to be taken in numerical sequence or approval of department chairperson.
-Individual Instruction Fee: \$20.00
+Courses to be taken in numerical sequence or consent of the Departmental Chairperson.
+Individual Instruction Fee: \$20.00.

 Water Skiing I introduces the student to water skiing and includes orientations, dry land drills, demonstrations and student participation in gliding over a water surface on one or two skis.
 Water Skiing II is a continuation of Physical Education 1116 and will include supervised practice and participation in the skills of water skiing.
 (083521) (083522)